 After enabling it, go to your website.
 Then, right click and select Inspect.

-Now that you know how to check if the tracking is correctly working on your WordPress website, you should also ensure that you don’t skew your Analytics data.
+Now that you know how to check if your Google Analytics tracking code is correctly working on your WordPress website, you should also ensure that you don’t skew your Analytics data.